 Windowsill gardeners have probably been propagating houseplants since the first person brought the first plant indoors.
 Cuttings, whether from stem or leaf, are the most common method of propagation.
-Seeds are less common, yet there are a couple of good reasons for growing houseplants from seeds.
+Seeds are less common, yet, there are a couple of good reasons for growing houseplants from seeds.

-Propagating houseplants from seeds will often result in stronger, healthier growth because they are adapted to your home’s unique conditions, such as light and humidity, from the beginning.
+Can you grow houseplants from seed?
+Yes, and propagating houseplants from seeds will often result in stronger, healthier growth because they are adapted to your home’s unique conditions, such as light and humidity, from the beginning.
 This early houseplant seed care ensures their chances of survival are much greater than their purchased counterparts.

 Another consideration is cost.
 Houseplant seeds are relatively inexpensive when compared to the cost of fully grown plants.
 For some of us, growing houseplants from seed can be a rewarding hobby, the results of which can be shared with friends.

 Unfortunately, while much is written or shared by word of mouth about other methods of replenishing your collection, very little is written about propagating houseplant seeds.

 Houseplant seeds are not as readily available as flower and vegetable seed.
 Mail order catalogs and online sources are probably the easiest way of securing good quality houseplant seeds.
 You might also check the seed racks at your local garden center or even the big box stores in early spring when flower and vegetable seeds are on display.